 which were formerly to be found on the Kent and Sussex Hospital

 that previously occupied the site and served both counties.
+Both county emblems also appeared on a badge worn by staff working there.

-A splendid Sussex emblem adorns the gates of the county cricket ground in Hove
+in Saffron Walden, Essex!
+And a splendid Sussex emblem adorns the gates of the county cricket ground in Hove

 Curiously, Sussex might have ended up with an entirely different emblem altogether.
 A mediaeval manuscript (Harley 2169) whose origins date to the reign of Henry VI (1421-1471), some two centuries before Verstegan and Speed, includes a set of arms ascribed to the Anglo-Saxon Heptarchy, the seven kingdoms of the Anglo-Saxon era from approximately the late fifth century to the ninth.
 Remarkably, the arms featured in this work for the Kingdom of Sussex written at the time as “Sowthsex”, depict three white “trefoils”, three leaved plants, against a blue background.

-As noted, armorial banners representing East and West Sussex Councils have been and continue to be, sold and are often erroneously identified as county flags.
+As noted armorial banners representing East and West Sussex Councils have been and continue to be, sold and are often erroneously identified as county flags.
 The former arms of West Sussex council

 date from pre 1975, when they were changed following a reorganisation of the council’s administrative territory.
 A banner of these former arms